disaster-robotics-proalertas/pucrs_campus_gazebo/docs/source/pyson/index.rst

 1. Install Pyson
 2. Download the Grizzly robot
-3. Add the launch file from to Grizzly
+3. Add the launch files from to Grizzly
 4. Copy the package node
 5. Lauch Grizzly
 6. Run Pyson